bdsoha/expycted/README.md

 In each case we have to specify arguments with which function is called in `.when_called_with` method.
 Method has aliases `when_called_with_args`, `when_called_with_arguments`

-__Project is currently in its infancy, contributors, pull requests and issues are welcome__

 ## Filesystem Matchers

 Filesystem matchers can be called as such: